Skip to content

 • below — lowest threshold wins

-4. non_zero — if the numeric value is non-zero and no range matched
+5. non_zero — numeric value is non-zero and no range matched

 Where Colour Maps Are Valid

-State-based colour objects are accepted in all color: fields such as:
+State-based colour objects are accepted wherever a color: value is expected, including:

 • style.card.color.background